5 Ways to Treat Nail Fungus

 Some common symptoms of nail fungus include:

-• Thickening nail.
+• Thickening nails.

 • Yellow, brown, or white discharge.